24 Diversity, Equity, and Inclusion Survey Questions to Ask Your Employees

 diversity, equity, and inclusion survey questions; image of hands coming together in the center of an orange frame

-Let's break down the three terms even further:
+I find it helpful to break down the terms further:

 • Diversity means that there is widespread representation of people with different backgrounds (race, age, gender, etc.) within an organization.

 • Equity means fair and impartial treatment for everyone.
-At work, employees have access to all of the same opportunities and are held under the same standards.
+At work, employees have access to the same opportunities and are held to the same standards.

-• Inclusion means creating a welcome environment at work where employees are empowered to participate equally.
+• Inclusion means creating a welcoming environment at work where employees are empowered to participate equally.

 The concept of DEI continues to evolve, and many organizations have also started recognizing “belonging” as part of their DEI(B) efforts.